Young voters of all political stripes in Wisconsin agree on a big motivating factor driving them to the polls this fall: President Donald Trump.

 Young Dems putting practicality over idealism

-For Emma Reading, 25, the stakes are too high to justify staying home on Nov.
-3. In her view, Democrats who are voting in their first or second election have been asked to put their priorities aside in order to remove Trump from office.
+Emma Reading, 25, says she sees Democrats who are voting in their first or second election being asked to put their priorities aside in order to remove Trump from office.

 Reading is a college counselor based in Appleton who serves as the treasurer of the Fox Valley Young Democrats.
-She was disappointed in how the Democratic Party approached top issues like health care.
-She and many of her colleagues were hoping for “more of a Bernie-style plan.”
+She was disappointed in how the Democratic Party approached top issues like health care, saying she and many of her colleagues were hoping for “more of a Bernie-style plan.”

 “Climate change is huge,” she added, citing the California wildfires and increasing prevalence of floods.
 “It’s so pressing, and I was really hoping to have an administration that would have that as a top priority.”